 San Bernardino County Transportation Authority (SBCTA) is the transportation planning, funding and major project delivery agency in San Bernardino County.
-San Bernardino Council of Governments (SBCOG) is the Council of Governments for San Bernardino County.
+San Bernardino Associated Governments, operating as the San Bernardino Council of Governments (SBCOG), is the Council of Governments for San Bernardino County.
 SBCTA and SBCOG each serve over 2.18 million residents of San Bernardino County and their Boards include representatives from the County of San Bernardino, and all cities and towns within the county: Adelanto, Apple Valley, Barstow, Big Bear Lake, Chino, Chino Hills, Colton, Fontana, Grand Terrace, Hesperia, Highland, Loma Linda, Montclair, Needles, Ontario, Rancho Cucamonga, Redlands, Rialto, San Bernardino, Twentynine Palms, Upland, Victorville, Yucaipa, and Yucca Valley.

-Created as a joint powers authority in 1973 for the purpose of serving as a Council of Governments (COG), since that time, the organization has been designated to serve additional roles primarily related to transportation.
+Created as a joint powers authority in 1973 for the purpose of serving as a Council of Governments (COG), since that time, the Joint Powers Authority (JPA) had been designated to serve additional roles primarily related to transportation.
 These roles are listed below: